nathanhoad/godot_dialogue_manager/docs/Writing_Dialogue.md

 By default responses will just continue on to the lines below the list when one is chosen.

-To branch, you can provide and indented body under a given prompt or add a `=> Some title` where "Some title" is the title of another node.
+To branch, you can provide and indented body under a given prompt or add a `=> another_title` where "another_title" is the title of another node.
 If you want to end the conversation right away you can `=> END`.

 ![Prompts](prompts.jpg)